rtlopez/decimal/README.md

 ### Implementations

-There are exists three implementations of this library.
+There are exists three internal implementations of this library.

 * `RtLopez\DecimalBCMath`: (default)based on bcmath library
 * `RtLopez\DecimalFixed`:  based on scaled integers